 Benchmark Your Business Value

 What is your business worth?
 This is a question many business owners as well as a wide spectrum of tax and financial professionals frequently ask.
-Whether you are a small start-up or booming enterprise knowing how to benchmark your business value is very important.
+Whether you are a small start-up or a booming enterprise knowing how to benchmark your business value is very important.
 With public companies, it’s easy to determine a benchmark based on share prices and market capitalization on public stock exchanges.
 However, for private companies, it’s not that simple, but just as vital.

 One way to determine the value of a business is by bench-marking – that is selecting valuation multiples and measuring them against comparable companies.
 When looking to know your business value a qualified business appraiser is most useful.
 They use their professional judgment, experience, and analysis to determine fair market value.
+For additional questions, reach out to Peak Business Valuation by scheduling a free consultation.

 To determine a benchmark, appraisers or business valuation analysts typically consider three financial metrics: